Ever hear someone say, “He’s just skinny because he has a high metabolism?”

 - 34:23: If you have a day or week where you fall away from your healthy choices and don’t feel as great, use that as a learning experience.
 Don’t beat yourself up about it!
 Tune into your body, see how you feel and let the experience fuel your drive to move forward and continue making healthier choices in the future.

-A FREE ebook from Sara: 30 Tips & 15 Recipes to Transform Picky Eaters
+Be sure to grab the FREE ebook from Sara: 30 Tips & 15 Recipes to Transform Picky Eaters.

 What You Should Do Next:

 2. Try a Free Preview of my Cooking Class for Kids